hapijs/catbox/README.md

 * `engine` - the cache server implementation.
 Options are redis, mongodb, and memory. (required)
 * `partition` - the partition name used to isolate the cached results across different servers. (required)

+##### Mongo Specific
 * `host` - the cache server hostname.
 * `port` - the cache server port.
-** username, password, poolSize - MongoDB-specific options.

-For convenience, pre-configured options are provided for Redis, MongoDB, and an experimental memory store.
-Below are the defaults used for each of the stores.
+* `username` - when the mongo server requires authentication
+* `password` - used for authentication
+* `poolSize` - number of connections to leave open that can be used for catbox

+##### Redis Specific
+* `host` - the cache server hostname.
+* `port` - the cache server port.

+##### Memory Specific
+This is an experimental engine and should be avoided in production environments.
+* `maxByteSize` - Sets an upper limit on the number of bytes that can be consumed by the total of everything cached in the memory engine.
+Once this limit is reached no more items will be added to the cache.

+##### Defaults

 * 'redis' - Connects to 127.0.0.1:6379.
 * 'mongodb' - Connects to 127.0.0.1:27017, no authentication, and pool size 5.
-* 'memory' - This is an experimental engine and should be avoided in production environments.
-The memory engine will run within the node process and supports the following option:
-   * maxByteSize - Sets an upper limit on the number of bytes that can be consumed by the total of everything cached in the memory engine.
-Once this limit is reached no more items will be added to the cache.
+* 'memory' - No maxByteSize is set

 #### Client Interface